devanshi-kothari/pindrop/README.md

-# Pindrop Monorepo
+# Pindrop - Social Media Platform

-A modern web application built with Express.js backend and React frontend, designed as a monorepo to support multiple backend services.
+A modern social media platform built with Express.js backend and React frontend, designed as a monorepo to support multiple backend services.
+Pindrop allows users to create posts, follow other users, like content, and interact through comments.

 ## 🏗️ Architecture